tudo-math-ls3/FeatFlow2/benchmark/readme.txt

      cd Featflow2/benchmark
      ./configure

-     -> The configure script list all directories "kernel_*", "apps_*" and "area51_*" and extract the application name from the "*".
+     -> The configure script walks through all directories matching "kernel_*", "apps_*" and "area51_*" and creates a Makefile in every one of them (invoking the "configure" script in that subdirectory) in order to be able to build the application.
+     -> Benchmark application names are built according to the following rules:
+        - They have a common prefix 'feat2Benchmark-'
+        - The suffix is the part matching '*' of the respective subdirectory names:
-     -> Let's assume, we have the following subdirectories:
+          Example: Let's assume, we have the following subdirectories:
              "apps_cc2d"
              "apps_pp2d"
              "kernel_triatest"
           Then this results in three applications:
              "cc2d"
              "pp2d"
              "triatest"
-        Application names must be unique without the kernel_ / apps_ / area51_ -qualifier in front;
-        therefore, "apps_cc2d" + "area51_cc2d" are not allowed!
-     -> In every application subdirectory, a GNUmakefile is created for that particular application by calling the application specific "configure" script in that directory.
+          which results in the following binaries being created:
+             "feat2Benchmark-cc2d"
+             "feat2Benchmark-pp2d"
+             "feat2Benchmark-triatest"

+        - Obviously, it is mandatory that application names are unique, i.e.  having two subdirectories named "apps_cc2d" and "area51_cc2d" is not allowed as you'd get a conflict in the binary names.

      make feat2Benchmark-[application-name]